 News and Events

-I have two new poems in the recently published Journal of the Friends of the Dymock Poets (No 19, 2020) and two were published in recent issues of The Spectator (7 and 28 March)
+I have three new poems in the latest issue of Scintilla and two new in the recently published Journal of the Friends of the Dymock Poets (No 19, 2020) and two were published in recent issues of The Spectator (7 and 28 March)

 There is a link to the piece of music, “Tales of the Invisible" suggested by my book Crossings on the composer’s Cheryl Frances-Hoad’s website.
 This composition was premiered in the summer at the Presteigne Festival and was broadcast in March on Radio 3.